 Key terms: Advanced Glycation End-products (AGEs), Atherosclerosis, Chronic Kidney Disease (CKD), Diabetes, Diabetic Complications, Diabetic Kidney Disease (DKD), Renin Angiotensin System

-- Exploring and understanding the key pathways involved in the development a progression of diabetic complications.
+- Exploring and understanding the key pathways involved in the development and progression of diabetic complications.

 - Development of new therapeutics targeted towards the prevention and management of diabetic complications.

 Feb 2017 Thomas group.
 L-R: Dr Chris Tikellis, Professor Merlin Thomas, Dr Raelene Pickering, Dr Carlos Rosado.
-Absent: Ms Monique Smith, Ms Alex Dimiropoulos.
+Absent: Ms Monique Smith, Ms Alex Dimitropoulos.

 The Biochemistry of Diabetes Complications Laboratory addresses important mechanistic questions across the spectrum of diabetic complications.
 This work is directed towards the development of novel preventive, diagnostic and therapeutic strategies through multidisciplinary approaches combining bench-top research with human physiology and clinical studies.
 Our work directly impacts on patient care and has been published in major journals including Circulation Research, Diabetes, Diabetes Care and Diabetologia.